-The Defiance College business programs are recognized as both theoretically sound and practical.
-Covering all functional areas of business with advanced courses in management, marketing, and economics, business administration is designed for students who desire a strong professional program that prepares them for a position in either the profit or nonprofit business sector.
+The Defiance College business programs provide sound theoretical and practical applications in all functional areas of business with advanced courses in management, marketing, and economics.
+The business administration major is designed for students who desire a strong professional program that prepares them for a position in either the profit or nonprofit business sector.

 Students have an opportunity to be involved in Enactus, a community of student, academic, and business leaders whose goal is to use entrepreneurial action for transforming lives and shaping a more sustainable world.

 The purposes of Sigma Beta Delta are to encourage and recognize scholarship and achievement among students of business, management, and administration, and to encourage and promote personal and professional improvement and a life distinguished by honorable service to humankind.

 Accounting is another major offered in the business administration division.